thingsboard/thingsboard.github.io/docs/trendz/ai-assistance-widget.md

 Below, we will provide a detailed guide on how to use the assistant with aliases.

-## Trendz Chat Assistant with Alias
+## Advanced Analytics Chat Assistant with Alias

 ### Step 1.
 Creating a Dashboard
   * Go to Dashboards -> Add Dashboard -> Create New Dashboard.